DNA – Who or What Is in Your Unique Genes?

 Reaction to the DNA Results

 Now, the chart is quite interesting.
 However, the disappointment should jump right out at you.
-I paid over $100.00 CA for Ancestry.ca to tell me that my wife is Filipina.
-I can look across the breakfast table and see my wife is Filipina.
-So, from her kit, we didn’t get any value for our money.
+I paid over $100.00 CA to Ancestry.ca to find out that my wife is Filipina.
+I can look across the breakfast table and see that my wife is Filipina.
+So, from her kit, we didn’t get our money’s worth.
 And this extends to my daughters, who are each 50% Filipina, according to the results.

 I phoned to complain, and the representative told me they were still developing the system in the Philippines.
 It would have been nice to know that before they took my money.
-He then continued with a lengthy and rehearsed speech to justify the lack of detail in my wife’s results.
+He then delivered a lengthy, rehearsed speech to justify the lack of detail in my wife’s results.
 There was no justification in his remarks.
 However, it did explain why the results for my two daughters are different.

-He said to think of the gene pool from my wife and myself as a bowl filled with equal counts of M&Ms and Skittles.
+He said to think of the gene pool from my wife and me as a bowl filled with equal counts of M&Ms and Skittles.
 If you grab a handful of the candies, you will not get an equal number of each.
 Furthermore, you will get a different mix than in the previous handful if you grab another handful.
-It was a perfect explanation but did not justify the lack of details in my wife’s test.
+It was a perfect explanation, but it did not justify the lack of details in my wife’s test.

 Were there never any indigenous people in the Philippines?
 Has no country ever invaded the Philippines?
 Was everyone living in the Philippines for the last many centuries only Filipino?
 (Sarcasm again.
 I hope you caught it this time.)
 Or perhaps my wife is a purebred.